When to Repair vs. Replace: Industrial Pump Decision Guide

 Quick Cost Ratio Calculation:

-4. Frequency of Repairs
+Factor 4: Frequency of Repairs

 The "Repair Trap": Some facilities keep repairing pumps longer than makes economic sense, leading to cumulative repair costs exceeding replacement cost.
-Track total maintenance spending by equipment.
+ASPE guidance recommends tracking total maintenance spending by equipment to avoid this trap.

-5. Downtime Costs and Criticality
+Factor 5: Downtime Costs and Criticality

 How critical is this pump to your operations?
 The cost of downtime often exceeds the cost of the equipment itself.
+Consider these factors:

-6. Efficiency and Energy Consumption
+Factor 6: Efficiency and Energy Consumption

 Older pumps are often significantly less efficient than modern equipment.
-This hidden cost impacts your decision.
+This hidden cost impacts your decision:

-7. Environmental and Regulatory Compliance
+Factor 7: Environmental and Regulatory Compliance

-Modern environmental regulations may make repair of older pumps impractical or non-compliant.
+Modern environmental regulations may make repair of older pumps impractical or non-compliant:

-8. Spare Parts Availability
+Factor 8: Spare Parts Availability

 Can you even get parts to repair the pump?
+Obsolescence is a real issue with older equipment:

 The Repair vs. Replace Decision Framework